 The most common types of finishes are flat, matte, eggshell, satin, semi-gloss, and high-gloss.
 The amount of gloss in a paint refers to the amount of resin, which determines how much light it will reflect—flat being the finish with the least amount of resin and high-gloss being the finish with the most.

 Flat or matte finishes reflect very little light.
 This makes them good for covering surfaces with rough textures, like stucco walls or popcorn ceilings, or for camouflaging walls with a lot of cracks and mars in the existing paint.

-Havenly interior designer Melissa Wagner always recommends clients use satin or eggshells finishes, as “they’re middle-of-the-road and aren’t as ‘controversial’ as gloss or flat finishes.”
+Havenly interior designer Melissa Wagner always recommends clients use satin or eggshell finishes, as “they’re middle-of-the-road and aren’t as ‘controversial’ as gloss or flat finishes.”

-Shelby Girard, vice president of Havenly’s design team, says her rules of thumb are to do an eggshell or matte finish on walls and ceilings, especially in ancillary spaces like bedrooms and offices, then satin on trim and doors.
+Shelby Girard, vice president of Havenly’s design team, says her rules of thumb are to do an eggshell or matte finish on walls and ceilings, especially in ancillary spaces like bedrooms and offices, but to use satin on trim and doors.
 Just don’t use either of them in a bathroom—more on that below.

 “If there are any flaws in the drywall or texturing, gloss and flat finishes are going to highlight those flaws,” Wagner says.

 That means if you’re sprucing up an old rental or are just unsure of what to pick, choose satin.
 And Wagner’s favorite finish "for those who can’t hear in the back: satin!”